 Alice, in the Purchasing department regularly sends purchase orders to Bob in a distribution office.
-A purchase order contains sensitive data such as credit card numbers and other company information, so it is important to keep it secret.
+The purchase order contains sensitive data such as credit card numbers and other company information, so it is important to keep it secret.
 Eve can intercept her messages and may try to read them to get the confidential information.
-As part of her work Alice needs to communicate with only a few employees of the company.